White Shrimp - Litopenaeus setiferus

 (Source: SCDNR, 2013, www.dnr.sc.gov/marine/pub/seascience/shrimp.html)

 These three shrimp species are found throughout the region with pink shrimp primarily harvested off the coast of Florida.
-All species have similar life cycles with spawning usually occurring in the ocean from near the beaches to several miles offshore.
-Spawning typically occurs typically in the spring and juvenile spend their time in creeks and estuaries before migrating offshore as adults to spawn.
-It takes 12-14 months to read adult size and once shrimp spawn they die.
-Shrimp are bottom-feeding, opportunistic feeders eating any organic matter – plant and animal.
+All species have similar life cycles with spawning usually occurring in the ocean near beaches to several miles offshore.
+Spawning typically occurs in the spring and juvenile spend their time in creeks and estuaries before migrating offshore as adults to spawn.
+It takes 12-14 months to reach adult size and once shrimp spawn they die.
+Shrimp are bottom-feeding, opportunistic feeders, eating any organic matter – plant and animal.

 South Atlantic Federal Regulations

-The Shrimp Fishery Management Plan allows North and South Carolina, Georgia and east Florida to request a closure in federal waters adjacent to closed state waters for brown, pink or white shrimp following severe cold weather that results in an 80% or greater reduction in the population of white shrimp (whiting, royal red and rock shrimp fisheries are exempt from a federal closure for white shrimp).
+The Shrimp Fishery Management Plan allows the States of Florida, Georgia, North Carolina, and South Carolina to request a closure in federal waters adjacent to closed state waters (limited to east coast of Florida) to the harvest of brown, pink or white shrimpfollowing severe cold weather that results in an 80% or greater reduction in the population of white shrimp or if water temperatures were below 48℉ (9℃) for at least one week.
 During a federal closure, a buffer zone is established extending seaward from shore to 25 nautical miles, inside of which no trawling is allowed with a net having less than 4"stretch mesh.
 Vessels trawling inside this buffer zone cannot have a shrimp net aboard (i.e., a net with less than 4" stretch mesh) in the closed portion of the federal zone.
-Transit of the closed federal zone with less than 4" stretch mesh aboard while in possession of a Penaeus (white, brown and pink) species will be allowed provided that the nets are in an unfishable condition, which is defined as stowed below deck.
-The Council has established a control date of December 10, 2003, for the penaeid shrimp fishery in the South Atlantic EEZ.
-The Council is concerned about the potential for excess harvesting capacity in the fishery.
-A control date means that, in the future, the Council may consider management measures that limit the participation or effort in the fishery and may use this control date as part of a management strategy.
+A vessel may transit South Atlantic cold weather closed areas while possessing brown shrimp, pink shrimp, or white shrimp provided the vessel is in transit and fishing gear is appropriately stowed.
+Transit means non-stop progression through the area with fishing gear appropriately stowed.
+Gear appropriately stowed means trawl doors in the rack (cradle), nets in the rigging and tied down, and try net on the deck

 - NOTICE: As of April 11, 2006, an owner or operator of a trawler that harvests or possesses brown, pink, or white shrimp (penaeid shrimp) in or from the exclusive economic zone (EEZ) off the southern Atlantic states must obtain a commercial vessel permit for South Atlantic penaeid shrimp.
 For information on the regulations and how to obtain a permit, see the Southeast Fishery Bulletin Small Entity Compliance Guide.